silentorb/game-design/marloth/marloth-game-design.md

 * Minimal combat
 * Realtime yet does not put much weight on reflexes or quick decisions
 * Concrete and immersive (Minimally abstract)
+* Indirect agency
+* Character growth
+* Local co-op

 ### Technical

 * Feasible for a one-man team
 * Fits within the constraints of Unreal Engine

-## Features

-* Automatic simulation
-* Indirect agency
-* Character growth
-* Invisible actors and happenings
-* Things happening outside the players' vision?
-* Avoiding dangers
-* Local co-op

 ## Non-goals